AprilHolmes7825/grocery_comparison_project/README.md

 # ETHICAL CONDSIDERATIONS

 While scraping the websites for Aldi and Walmart has an overall minimal impact on their traffic, it's not how these websites were designed or intended to be used.
-Therefore, it was important to us to have as little impact as possible, which is why we've set this system to only webscrape when we need to update the database.
+Therefore, it was important to us to have as little impact as possible, which is why we've set this system to only webscrape when we need to update the database. \

+# KNOWN ISSUE
+Walmart website has changed while working on this project, causing data collection to fail in the past.
+We've worked to fix the issue, but longevity isn't necessarily guranteed.
+Further updates to the website could cause issues in the future.